cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 a wide range of applications ranging from electric voting schemes to authentication mechanisms.

-Recently, interest in blind signatures has grown to address operational shortcomings from VOPRFs such as {{?I-D.ietf-cfrg-voprf}}.
+Recently, interest in blind signatures has grown to address operational shortcomings from VOPRFs such as {{?I-D.irtf-cfrg-voprf}}.
 Specifically, VOPRF evaluation requires access to the private key, and is therefore required for both issuance and redemption of tokens in anonymous authentication protocols such as Privacy Pass {{?I-D.davidson-pp-protocol}}.
 This limitation complicates deployments where it is not desirable to distribute secret keys entities